gr0undling/var-calculator/README.md

 	- The program comprises 3 classes (Asset, Trade and Portfolio) that define the data relevant to calculations, a Calculator class that contains the calculation logic, and a Runner class that initialises some hardcoded data before the application runs

-	- Asset attributes are name (String) and historical values (arrays of type double)
+	- Asset attributes are name (String) and historical values (array of type double)

 	- Trade attributes are a specific asset (Asset object) and an investment amount (double)

-	- Portofolio attributes are a name (String) and a list of trades (ArrayList of Trade objects)
+	- Portfolio attributes are a name (String) and a list of trades (ArrayList of Trade objects)

 	- The Calculator class contains the 2 methods that calculate VaR (tradeVar and portfolioVar) and the methods that display the header and menus for the user interface that runs on the console

-  	- The Runner contains the the initialisation of the harcoded data required to run the program (assets, trades and portfolios) and the definition of the menu logic as a while loop containing several switches to control user input in the main menu and submenus
+  	- The Runner contains the initialisation of the harcoded data required to run the program (assets, trades and portfolios) and the definition of the menu logic as a while loop containing several switches to control user input in the main menu and submenus

 	- The program is started by running the Runner class

-	- When the program starts, the main menu is displayed to the user, who is prompted to enter one of three options (Trade, Portofolio o Exit)
+	- When the program starts, the main menu is displayed to the user, who is prompted to enter one of three options (Trade, Portfolio o Exit)

 	- When Trade is chosen, the user is then prompted to choose an asset type and enter both investment amount and confidence level.
 They can also choose to return to the main menu.